pequet/dls-password-backup/memory-bank/project-journey.md

 ## Core Motivation

-To create a simple, robust, and transparent tool that empowers a user to maintain a secure, on-demand local backup of their most critical digital assets (password databases), strengthening their overall digital life security with a key layer of controlled redundancy.
+To create a simple, robust, and transparent tool that empowers a user to maintain a secure, on-demand local backup of their most critical digital assets (password databases), strengthening their overall Digital Life Security with a key layer of controlled redundancy.

 ## Standard Project Milestones